HumanCompatibleAI/overcooked_ai/README.md

 ## Development
 Set up the package with `npm install`.

+To get nodemon installed and usable as a bash command, you'll need to run `npm install -g nodemon` to globally install, and then make sure whatever path it displays as the install path is part of your $PATH.

 Run tests with `npm run test`.
 Testing scripts use `jest`, which exposes a `window` object, and so `npm run build-window` should be run before running modified tests.